dpla/ingestion3/README.md

 Enrichments modify existing data and improve its quality to enhance its functionality

 ### dataProvider
 One requirement of the Wikimedia project is that data provider values must be mapped to a Wikidata URI.
-DPLA maintains a lookup table of data provider names and Wiki URIs (see [institutions.json](https://github.com/dpla/ingestion3/blob/develop/src/main/resources/wiki/institutions.json) and [hubs.json](https://github.com/dpla/ingestion3/blob/develop/src/main/resources/wiki/hubs.json)).
+DPLA maintains a lookup table of data provider names and Wikidata IDs (see [institutions_v2.json](https://github.com/dpla/ingestion3/blob/develop/src/main/resources/wiki/institutions_v2.json).
 The enrichment adds the Wiki URI to the `edmAgent.exactMatch` property.
 Without a Wikidata URI, a record cannot be uploaded to Wikimedia.

 This enrichment is still under development and subject to change.